What Is a Restraining Order Violation Under Penal Code 273.6?

 Criminal protective orders operate in virtually the same way as restraining orders, and run alongside a criminal case.
 They usually remain temporary while the case is progressing, and can be made ‘permanent’ if the defendant is found guilty.

-Even if there is no criminal case pending, a person can still apply for a civil restraining order against someone they are in a domestic relationship with.
+Even if there is no criminal case pending, a person can still apply for a civil restraining order against someone with whom they are in a domestic relationship.
 These orders are made by the Family Court, and are often seen in the context of divorce cases.
 They can cover situations where the person is alleging violence and threats, or where they allege harassment.
 Again, these orders do not represent a criminal conviction – but violating an existing order is an offense.

 Domestic violence restraining orders, and criminal protective orders, apply to people who are in close domestic or family relationships.
 In California, these orders can be made in relation to people who are: